Jalalabad: Ancient and medieval

 The region became part of the Ghaznavid Empire in the 10th century.
 Sabuktigin annexed the land all the way west of the Neelum River in Kashmir.
 "The Afghans and Khiljies who resided among the mountains having taken the oath of allegiance to Sabuktigin, many of them were enlisted in his army, after which he returned in triumph to Ghazni."
 The Ghurids succeeded the Ghaznavids and expanded the Islamic empire further into Hindustan.
 The region around Jalalabad later became part of the Khalji territory, followed by that of the Timurids.

 Modern

-It is said that the original name of Jalalabad was Adinapur.
-Jalalabad was named in honour of Mughal ruler Jalal-uddin in the last decade of the sixteenth century, the grandson of Babur.
-The modern city gained prominence during the reign of Babur, founder of the Mughal Empire.
-Babur had chosen the site for this city which was built by his grandson Jalal-uddin Mohammad Akbar in 1560.
+It is said that the original name of Jalalabad was Adinapur or Nagar(a)hara.
+Jalalabad was named in the last decade of the sixteenth century in honour of Mughal ruler Jalal-uddin Mohammad Akbar, the grandson of the founder of the Mughal Empire: Babur.
+Babur had chosen the site for this city which was built by his grandson in 1560.